ucl-exoplanets/pylightcurve/README.md

 ### v4.1

 #### Changes in usage:
-- New way of acessing the LDCs and the Fp/Fs in the planet class
+- New way of accessing the LDCs and the Fp/Fs in the planet class
 - New way of adding custom filters in the planet class
-- Stellar model is no longer defined when initialising a Plannet object, it is defined when adding an observation
+- Stellar model is no longer defined when initialising a Planet object, it is defined when adding an observation
 - New way of defining the iterations in MCMC

 #### New features: